zarqman/scheddy/README.md

 gem "scheddy"
 ```

-After running `bundle install`, add the migration to your app:
+After running `bundle install`, add the migrations to your app:
 ```bash
 bin/rails scheddy:install:migrations
 bin/rails db:migrate
 ```

-FYI, if all tasks set `track_runs false`, the migration can be skipped.
+FYI, if all tasks set `track_runs false` and running only a single Scheddy instance, the migrations are optional.